ThomasHeim11/NFTMarketSpace/README.md

-# NFT MarketPlace
+# NFTMarketSpace

 ![App Screenshot](assets/nft-marketplace.jpg)

-NFT Marketplace is made using the power of Solidity and Next.js.
+NFTMarketSpace is made using the power of Solidity and Next.js.
 This project combines elements of Web3 blockchain development and non-fungible tokens (NFT).

 This application includes creation, buying, selling and reselling of NFTs and user authentication through metamask wallet.
 Its theme can be switched to both dark and light mode.